sassafrastech/gather-docs/features.md

 # Features

+_Click the links below to see lots of screenshots from the system._

 ## Meals

 Gather's initial purpose was as a meals administration system.
 Gather communities tend to have very healthy [meals programs](assets/screenshots/meals-index.png).
 Meals features include: